-Kris was one of the early members of the Tax Reform Effort of Northern Dutchess (TREND), part of a state-wide coalition of groups that have pushed to cap local property taxes with a income-based “circuit breaker” to help our seniors and those on a fixed income, and people who run into tough times, from being impoverished by local property taxes.
+Kris was one of the early members of the Tax Reform Effort of Northern Dutchess (TREND), part of a state-wide coalition of groups that have pushed to cap local property taxes with an income-based “circuit breaker” to help our seniors and those on a fixed income, and people who run into tough times, from being impoverished by local property taxes.
 While our current, so-called “2% tax cap” is a start, a real cap would reduce our taxes, not just make them rise a little slower.
 As county legislator, Kris will use his position to bring even more attention to this important issue: property tax relief.

 Continuing his work supporting smart local growth, Kris was a bipartisan appointment to the Red Hook Planning Board in 2008.
 The planning board is responsible for guiding development in town and making sure new projects adhere to Red Hook’s planning and zoning codes.
 He volunteered for five years on the board before leaving to focus on The Observer.

 Kris currently volunteers as a youth soccer coach and serves in a local Cub Scout pack.
 In the past, he has also served on the Red Hook Pool Board and worked with the Red Hook Bicentennial Committee among other activities.

-Kristofer Munn lives in Red Hook with his wife Jennifer and their five children, all of whom attend Red Hook public schools.
+Kristofer Munn lives in Red Hook with his five children, all of whom attend Red Hook public schools.